nikitavoloboev/data/tools/obsidian.md

 - [Obsidian Alfred](https://github.com/hauselin/obsidian-alfred) - Open vaults and files in Obsidian.
 - [ITS Theme](https://github.com/SlRvb/Obsidian--ITS-Theme) - Theme for my Obsidian Vault: In The Shadows.
 - [obsidian-react-starter](https://github.com/liamcain/obsidian-react-starter) - Starter template for creating an Obsidian plugin with ReactJS.
+- [Obsidian Export](https://github.com/zoni/obsidian-export) - Rust library and CLI to export an Obsidian vault to regular Markdown.